Starburst (magazine)

-Starburst is a British science fiction magazine published by Starburst Magazine Limited.
-Starburst contains news, interviews, features, and reviews of genre material in various media, including TV, film, soundtracks, multimedia, books, and comics books.
-The magazine is published quarterly, with additional news and reviews being published daily on the website.
+Starburst is a British science fiction, fantasy, and horror entertainment magazine published by Starburst Magazine Limited.
+It contains news, interviews, features, and reviews of genre material in various media, including TV, film, soundtracks, multimedia, books, and comics books.
+Established in December 1977 by editor Dez Skinn, the magazine is published quarterly, with additional news and reviews being published daily on the website.

+Originally launched by Starburst Publishing Ltd., the title was acquired by Marvel UK in 1978 before transitioning to Visual Imagination in 1985, under whose tenure it ran until a publication hiatus in 2008.
+The brand was subsequently revived under new ownership in 2011, initially transitioning to a digital webzine format before returning to print circulation the following year.
+Now headquartered in Manchester, England, the brand has also expanded to include active podcast syndication, weekly radio programming, and periodic independent film and fantasy conventions.